-Although it’s rarely a destination in and of itself, but rather a pit stop for most travelers en route to the Galapagos Islands or the Amazon, Quito is a fantastic place to spend time with children.
+ECUADOR, Quito with Kids – Although it’s rarely a destination in and of itself, but rather a pit stop for most travelers en route to the Galapagos Islands or the Amazon, Quito is a fantastic place to spend time on your family vacation in Ecuador.
 Wrapped in the majestic beauty of the Andes surrounding it, Quito has a large green urban park where kids can run amok and is an achingly charming colonial town.

 Ecuador’s capital city has the second highest altitude in South America (the highest is La Paz, Bolivia), so it will take you a couple of days to get acclimated.
 The first time I visited Quito, I passed out as I stepped off the plane and took my first shallow breath of Andean air.
 The second time, I drank gallons of water on the plane in preparation and my only concern when I stepped off the plane was finding a restroom.